compi1234/spchlab/lab02_spectrogram/README.md

-# JUPYTER NOTEBOOKS on SPECTROGRAMS
+# LAB02: SPECTROGRAMS

+## Tutorials

+1. **mel_scale.ipynb**
+   This notebook contains the design of the mel scale in a number of different variants.
+   It also shows how to design a mel scaled filterbank that is used to convert a Fourier Spectrogram into a mel spectrogram

 ## Exercises

-1. **Filtered_signals.ipynb** :
+**1. Filtered_signals.ipynb** :
    + Exercise 1: Speech with Telephone Bandwidth
    + Exercise 2: Redundancy in bandpass-filtered Speech
    + Exercise 3: Filtering of Harmonic Signals

-The main purpose of these exercises is to appreciate the complex transformation from spectrum to perception that is happening in our brain.
-We show that large parts of the signal can be filtered out without destroying our speech understanding, though there is always a notable twist in quality.
+Frequency filtering, partially or completely, has a clear impact on audio quality.
+At the same time its impact on speech understanding is often small thanks to redundancy in the speech signal.
+A classical example is speech passed over a telephone line.
+The other examples elaborate on other situations.

-1. **Spectrogram.ipynb** :
+2. **Spectrogram.ipynb** :
    + Exercise 1: Phonetic Segmentations
    + Exercise 2: Fourier Spectrogram: parameters

+A spectrogram is a time-frequency representation.
+It sounds generic, but different parameter settings give different tradeoffs and may give a very different 'view'.
+Discover for yourself the Heisenberg uncertainty principle of spectral analysis and find those parameters that best aligns the spectrographic view with perception in general.

 Overlaying phonetic segmentations on a speech spectrogram illustrates well that there is a discrepancy between the continuity of the speech signal and the discreteness of any symbolic (grapheme or phonetic) representation.
-Phonetic boundaries are more often than not fluid and not instantaneous.
+Phonetic boundaries are more often than not fluid instead of abrupt.
-A spectrogram is a time-frequency representation.
-It sounds generic, but different parameter settings may give you a very different 'view'.
-Discover for yourself the Heisenberg uncertainty principle of spectral analysis.
-At the same time find those parameters that best aligns the spectrographic view with perception in general.

-1. **Mel_Spectrogram.ipynb** :
+3. **Mel_Spectrogram.ipynb** :
    + Exercise 1: Mel Spectrogram

 These exercises focus on properties of **human** speech and hearing.